lichess-org/external-engine/README.md

 Installing the official provider
 --------------------------------

+Provides Stockfish 15 for x86-64, built with profile-guided optimization, automatically selecting the best available binary for your CPU.

-> :warning: :wrench: :hammer: This is still under development and potentially unstable.
+:wrench: :hammer: This is still under development and potentially unstable.
 Please report issues on this repository.

 ### Ubuntu, Debian